jrvafiades-netizen/Selenium-NB-self-healing/README.md

-SeleniumExample - Using Selenium with C#.NET - now updated for 2025 featuring .NET 10 and Selenium 4
+Selenium Example - Using Selenium with C#.NET to test [newbalance.com](https://www.newbalance.com/) with self-healing selectors
 ===============

-This solution demonstrates automated testing web pages with Selenium and C#.NET.
-It can also be used as a template for new Selenium test projects.
+Automated testing of New Balance web pages with Selenium and C#.NET.
+My past experience with C# is limited, so I built this small project to prove I can work with and understand the language.

 ## Current Tests